Beginner’s Guide to Router Bits

 Rabbet router bit

 Rabbet router bits are designed to form an L-shaped shoulder on the edge of the piece of material to form a rabbet joint.
 This is used a lot when making drawers and cabinets.
-While these joints can be created using a straight bit, however, the rabbet router bit is ideal for the job as it has a circular pilot bearing that acts as a guide riding along the edge of the material being cut.
+While these joints can be created using a straight bit, the Rabbet router bit is ideal as it has a circular pilot bearing that acts as a guide riding along the edge of the cut material.

 Suggestion: CMT Rabbeting set